hooriya067/DevMainSoft-CW2024/src/README.md

 - Starts with a dramatic "SHOWDOWN!!" text, creating a cinematic transition into the level.
 - A final battle requires players to navigate through enemies from all previous levels during rain and meteor shower.
 - While the "SHOWDOWN!!" text and kill counter are functional, the meteor storm mechanic and rain effects require debugging for consistent diagonal movement.
+---
+### <u>Dynamic User Tracking System</u>
+- **Overview:**
+    - The system ensures real-time monitoring and updates of key player resources like coins and bullets throughout the game, providing seamless integration with gameplay elements.

+- **Features:**
+    - **Coin Tracking:**
+        - Managed by the `CoinSystemManager`, coins increment dynamically when collected and persist across levels.
+        - UI elements reflect real-time updates, ensuring players are always aware of their current balance.
+    - **Bullet Tracking:**
+        - Handled by the `BulletSystemManager`, tracking bullets fired and remaining.
+        - Players can purchase additional bullets, with the UI dynamically displaying updates.

+- **Gameplay Impact:**
+    - Promotes strategic decision-making by balancing resource usage and collection.
+    - Provides immediate feedback via real-time updates, enhancing immersion and player engagement.
 ### <u>Coin System</u>
+Managed by the `CoinSystemManage` class
 The in-game currency mechanism allows players to collect and use coins strategically during gameplay:

 - **Persistence Across Levels:** Coins collected in one level carry over to subsequent levels using a singleton `CoinSystemManager` class.
 - **Dynamic Updates:** The coin count dynamically updates in the UI whenever coins are collected or spent.
 - **Integration with Power-Ups:** Coins are spent on purchasing power-ups that provide critical gameplay advantages.
 Power-ups include extra lives, shields, and additional bullets, offering players strategic choices to enhance their survivability and effectiveness.
+- **Integration with Customisation System:** Coins are also used to buy Customised planes with higher health and higher speeds, giving user an advantage over the enemies.

 **Gameplay Impact:**
 The Coin System encourages players to balance offensive actions with coin collection, rewarding those who prioritize gathering resources for future challenges.
+---
 ### <u>Power-Up Management</u>

-Managed by the `PowerUpManager` class, the system allows players to spend their collected coins on valuable upgrades during gameplay.
+Managed by the `PowerUpManager` class, the system allows players to spend their collected coins on valuable upgrades during gameplay that can help them and get them advantage over enemies.

 **Available Power-Ups:**